MV Bukoba

 MV Bukoba was a Lake Victoria ferry that carried passengers and cargo along Tanzania's Lake Victoria between the Tanzanian ports of Bukoba and Mwanza City.
 It also served the regular line between Port Bell, Uganda, and Mwanza, Tanzania, across Lake Victoria.
 MV Bukoba was built in about 1979 and had capacity for 850 tons of cargo and 430 passengers.

 On 21 May 1996, MV Bukoba sank 30 nmi off Mwanza city in 25 m of water, killing up to 1,000 people.
-The official deaths record is 894.
+The official deaths record is 894, making it the deadliest maritime disaster in the Southern Hemisphere.

 Sinking

 The manifest for her final voyage showed 443 passengers in her first and second class cabins, but her cheaper third class accommodation had no manifest.
 Abu Ubaidah al-Banshiri, who was then second in command of al Qaeda, died in the disaster.

 President Benjamin Mkapa declared three days of national mourning.
 Criminal charges were brought against nine Tanzania Railway Corporation officials, including the captain of the Bukoba and the manager of TRC's Marine Division.